Platform Docs

 Payload Fields:

-• event: Type of event that occurred
+• event: Type of event (see Webhook Events above)

-• created_at: Timestamp when webhook was sent
+• timestamp: When the webhook was sent (ISO 8601)

 Security